Reform Act 1832: Second Reform Bill

 The political and popular pressure for reform had grown so great that in the 1831 general election pro-reform Whigs won as close to a landslide victory as the unreformed electoral system was capable of producing; Whig candidates won nearly every seat where there was a meaningful contest - the anti-reform Tories were reduced almost entirely to the members for the rotten boroughs.
 The Reform Bill was again brought before the House of Commons, which agreed to the second reading by a large majority in July.
 During the committee stage, opponents of the bill slowed its progress through tedious discussions of its details, but it was finally passed in September 1831, by a margin of more than 100 votes.

-The Bill was then sent up to the House of Lords, a majority in which was known to be hostile to it.
-After the Whigs' decisive victory in the 1831 election, some speculated that opponents would abstain, rather than openly defy the public will.
-Indeed, when the Lords voted on the second reading of the bill after a memorable series of debates, many Tory peers did refrain from voting.
-However, the Lords Spiritual mustered in unusually large numbers, and of 22 present, 21 voted against the Bill.
-It failed by 41 votes.

-When the Lords rejected the Reform Bill, public violence ensued.
-That very evening, riots broke out in Derby, where a mob attacked the city jail and freed several prisoners.
+Public violence ensued after the Lords rejected the Reform Bill.
+That very evening, riots broke out in Derby.
+A mob attacked the city jail and freed several prisoners.
 In Nottingham, rioters set fire to Nottingham Castle (the home of the Duke of Newcastle) and attacked Wollaton Hall (the estate of Lord Middleton).
 The most significant disturbances occurred at Bristol, where rioters controlled the city for three days.
-The mob broke into prisons and destroyed several buildings, including the palace of the Bishop of Bristol, the mansion of the Lord Mayor of Bristol, and several private homes.
-Other places that saw violence included Dorset, Leicestershire, and Somerset.
+The mob broke into prisons and destroyed the palace of the Bishop of Bristol, the mansion of the Lord Mayor of Bristol, and several private homes.
+Violence also erupted in Dorset, Leicestershire, and Somerset.

-Meanwhile, the political unions, which had hitherto been separate groups united only by a common goal, decided to form the National Political Union.
-Already wary that the riots earlier in the year might be the prelude to revolution, the government saw this new organisation as a potential threat, and issued a proclamation pursuant to the Corresponding Societies Act 1799 declaring the association "unconstitutional and illegal", and commanding all loyal subjects to shun it.
+Meanwhile, the political unions, which were operating as separate groups united only by a common goal, formed together into the National Political Union.
+Already wary that the riots earlier in the year might be the prelude to revolution, the government saw this new organisation as a threat, and issued a proclamation pursuant to the Corresponding Societies Act 1799 declaring the association "unconstitutional and illegal", and commanding all loyal subjects to shun it.
 The Union continued in defiance of the proclamation, but leaders of the influential Birmingham branch decided to co-operate with the government by discouraging activities on a national level.